Frank Blas: Career

 Blas initially worked in the private sector for the Mobil Petroleum Company of Guam from 1965 until 1969.

 He then became the Director of the Department of Commerce of Guam from 1969 to 1972.
 Blas was elected to Legislature of Guam and served as a Senator in 13th, 14th, 15th, 16th and 18th Guam Legislatures from 1974 until 1984.

 In 1976, Senator Frank Blas authored Public Law 13-202, which provided for the establishment of the Guam Constitutional Convention.

 In 1982, Republican Senator Kurt Moylan teamed with running mate, Senator Frank Blas, to challenge incumbent Republican Governor Paul McDonald Calvo in the primary election.
 However, Governor Calvo and his new running mate, Peter F. Perez Jr., easily beat the Moylan-Blas ticket in the Republican primary by 12 percent of the vote.
 Governor Calvo ultimately lost to Democrat Ricardo Bordallo in the November 1982 general election.

 On November 4, 1986, Joseph Franklin Ada and his chosen running mate, Frank Blas, were elected Governor and Lieutenant Governor of Guam.
 Ada defeated incumbent Governor Ricardo Bordallo by 2,581 votes (7.6%).
 Blas served as Lt.
 Governor under Ada for two consecutive terms from January 1987 until January 1995.
 Frank Blas described his main role as Lt.
 Governor as working as a liaison between the Ada administration and lawmakers in the Legislature in a 1990 interview.

-Gov. Joseph Ada was term limited in 1994 and could not seek re-election to a third term.
+Governor Joseph Ada was term limited in 1994 and could not seek a third term.
 Blas declared his candidacy for Governor and chose Simon Sanchez as his running mate.
 However, Blas and Sanchez lost the 1994 Republican gubernatorial primary election to Tommy Tanaka and his running mate, Doris Brooks.
 Tanaka was later defeated in 1994 gubernatorial election by Democrat Carl Gutierrez and his running mate for Lt.
 Governor, Madeleine Bordallo.